 Ah, Trivial Pursuit!
 This popular Canadian board game is a real test of general knowledge, and we must admit that we love it here at Trivia Bliss!
-Since its release in 1981, there are a bunch of different editions so we decided to create this ‘Trivial Pursuit for Dummies’ – an explanation of the rules of the most popular versions.
+Since its release in 1981, the iconic trivia board game has made quite the stir in the board game community!
+Most editions follow standard gameplay, though there are some exceptions.
+Because of these different editions (and there are many), we decided to create this ‘Trivial Pursuit for Dummies’—an explanation of the rules of the most popular versions.
+If you are completely lost, we hope to answer some of your questions about this world-renowned trivia board game.
 Read on and avoid family game night confusion for good!

 Standard Trivial Pursuit Rules